Insurrection Mass with Funeral March for a Rotten Idea

 Peter Schumann and The Bread and Puppet Theater have received the Obie Award, the Erasmus Award from Amsterdam, the Vermont Governor's Award for Excellence in the Arts, and the Puppeteers of America Award.
 Bread and Puppet is one of the oldest nonprofit, self-supporting theater companies in the United States.

-Bread and Puppet's performance is made possible by the William J. Cooper Serendipity Fund, the Departments of English, Religion, and Theater, the Dean's Office, Drama Board, and the School in Rose Valley.
+Bread and Puppet's performance is made possible by the William J. Cooper Serendipity Fund, the Departments of English, Religion, and Theater, the Student Affairs Division, Drama Board, and the School in Rose Valley.

 Location: Arthur Hoyt Scott Outdoor Amphitheater